spectrocloud/librarium/docs/docs-content/glossary-all.md

 through raw manifests.
 Pack Manifest layers can be added to a cluster profile stack built using Spectro Packs and Charts.

-## Palette Edge Manager (Edge Host API)

-A cmd line API that supports TUI operations & site diagnostics.
-For Dark Site or Air Gapped environments Palette Edge Manager can be used to upload cluster configurations.

 ## Palette eXtended Kubernetes (PXK)

-Palette eXtended Kubernetes (PXK) is a customized version of the open-source Cloud Native Computing Foundation (CNCF) distribution of Kubernetes.
+Palette eXtended Kubernetes (PXK) is a recompiled version of the open-source Cloud Native Computing Foundation (CNCF) distribution of Kubernetes.
 This Kubernetes version can be deployed through Palette to all major infrastructure providers, public cloud providers, and private data center providers.
 This is the default distribution when deploying a Kubernetes cluster through Palette.
 You have the option to choose other Kubernetes distributions, such as MicroK8s,